-The Partnership has three Proper Officers who undertake tasks within their specialised areas, who earn in excess of £50,000 (Treasurer, Legal Adviser and Secretary), however all Proper Officers are employed and paid by Perth & Kinross Council and are not included within the Remuneration report.
-The Partnership is recharged a total of £9,000 by Perth & Kinross Council for these individual officers.
+The Partnership has two Proper Officers who undertake tasks within their specialised areas, who earn in excess of £50,000 (Treasurer and Legal Adviser), however both Proper Officers are employed and paid by Perth and Kinross Council and are not included within the Remuneration report.
+The Partnership is charged a total of £25,000 by Perth and Kinross Council for Financial, Legal and Secretarial support, which includes a cost recharge for the Proper Officers.